MicrosoftDocs/learn/learn-pr/azure/control-govern-azure-environment-deploying-infrastructure-code/includes/3-secure-pipelines.md

 - Dependsabot, which scans your source code's dependencies for known vulnerabilities.
 - Secret scanning, which identifies text in your repository that looks like keys or credentials.
 It's a bad practice to store secrets in a repository, so if you're alerted to a secret in your repository you should consider the secret's value to be compromised and you should revoke or change it.
-- Auditing, to understand who has made changes to your GitHub environment.
+- Auditing, to understand who has made changes to your GitHub configuration.
 - Security overview, which consolidates all of your security alerts across your organization's repositories.

 ## Use Azure DevOps audit logging